 Last year saw the release of several high profile flagship upgrades, including the Nikon D5, Canon 5D Mark IV, Canon 16-35mm f/2.8 III, Fuji X-Pro 2, and the Nikon 70-200mm f/2.8E.
 Well, there was no slowing down in 2017!
 It was actually pretty hard to narrow it down so, in addition to the list below, please check out our Best of 2017 and our Everything from 2017 gear pages (note, a few items on these pages were technically released in late 2016 but didn’t ship until 2017).
 Have your say – what was your favorite release in 2017?
-Let us know in the poll at the end of this list!
+Let us know in the comments!

 Here are 10 of our favorite cameras and lenses from 2017:

-Aside from sheer number of megapixels as well as the swift shooting speed and 4K abilities, this camera boasts an incredible improvement in the AF system.
+Aside from the sheer number of megapixels as well as the swift shooting speed and 4K abilities, this camera boasts an incredible improvement in the AF system.
 It sports 399 phase-detection points with double the tracking performance of predecessors.
 This is surpassed only by Sony’s own a9 with 693 phase-detection points and also by Sony’s APS-C sensor a6500/a6300 cameras, which rock 425 points.
-However, the a7R III is also equipped with 425 contrast-detection points.
+However, the a7R III also has 425 contrast-detection points.